Banchaita/Capstone-Project/README.md

-And important notes I am not using Jupyter Notebook because Jupyter Notebook is not supported and I am using VS code.
+# Important notes I am not using Jupyter Notebook because Jupyter Notebook is not supported and I am using VS code.

 To create a README file using the provided information, you can structure it as follows: